erroronline1/caro/readme.md

         * a sample check has been made
         * any document to the product has been provided
         * an alias has been modified
-    * Vendor and product editing is permitted by elevated users including purchase only.
+    * Vendor and product editing is permitted by defined user permissions only.
     * also see [vendor and product management](#vendor-and-product-management), [order](#order)
 * ISO 13485 7.4.3 Verification of procured products
     * MDR §14 sample check will ask for a check for every vendors [product that qualifies as trading good](#importing-vendor-pricelists) if the last check for any product of this vendor exceeds the mdr14_sample_interval timespan set in setup.ini, so e.g. once a year per vendor by default.
 This applies for all products that have not been checked within mdr14_sample_reusable timespan.